google-deepmind/mujoco/doc/programming/simulation.rst

 Errors, warnings, memory allocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a terminal error occurs, MuJoCo calls the function :ref:`mju_error` internally.
-This function has a single argument
-which is the error message.
-The helper functions :ref:`mju_error_i` and :ref:`mju_error_s` are also used, but they
-simply construct the error message using a printf format string and an additional integer or string argument, and then
-call mju_error.
 Here is what mju_error does:

 #.
 Append the error message at the end of the file MUJOCO_LOG.TXT in the program directory (create the file if it does
    not exist).
 Also write the date and time along with the error message.
 #.
-If the user error callback :ref:`mju_user_error` is installed, call that function
+If the user error callback :ref:`mju_user_error` is installed, call that function with the error message as
-   with the error message as argument.
-Otherwise printf the error message, printf "Press Enter to exit...", getchar()
+   argument.
+Otherwise, print the error message and "Press Enter to exit..." to standard output.
+Then wait for any
-   and exit(1).
+   keyboard input, and then terminate the simulator with failure.

 If a user error callback is installed, it must **not** return, otherwise the behavior of the simulator is undefined.
 The idea here is that if mju_error is called, the simulation cannot continue and the user is expected to make some